themue/hugo-docker/README.md

 # Hugo Docker

-Simple way to run Hugo in a Docker container.
+Simple way to run Hugo generating pages served by a nginxin a Docker container.
 The content is pulled periodically out of a GitHub repository.
-Hugo watches the source directory for changes and rebuilds the site.
+Hugo then rebuilds the site.

 ## Building